StadGent/fractal_styleguide_gent-base/components/11-base/colors/README.md

 # Colors

-## Primary and secondary colors.
+## Primary and secondary colors

 Colors are defined in the `$colors` SASS map inside the `_colors.scss` partial.

-## Tints of colors.
+## Tints of colors

 We provide a number of tints you can apply to your components in the `$tints` SASS map.

-## Using a color in your SASS files.
+## Using a color in your SASS files

 When implementing a color for a component always use the `colors()` function defined in the `_colors.scss` partial.